jcsantos23/BCC/README.txt

 Karl: Gundam King

-Simon: Look jack im flying
+Simon: please. i have a family